-May 22 1947 possibly the most talked about and unique wedding and celebration of life occurred in the Chapel when Oscar W Cripps of Canby married Gladys Iona Cripps also from the same Canby Oregon.
-In our records this is the only time a uncommon last name was married to someone with the very rare same last name.
-They both came from the same city, and at the time Canby also had several chapels in-which the couple could wed.
+May 22 1947 possibly the most talked about and unique wedding and celebration of life occurred in the Chapel when Oscar W. Cripps of Canby married Gladys Iona Cripps also from the same Canby, Oregon.
+In our records this is the only time an uncommon last name was married to someone with the very rare same last name.
+They both came from the same city, and at the time Canby also had several chapels in which the couple could wed.

 60 years ago there were rumors in the church about them being close family, and they were welcome to our church because of our many accepting polices.
-It was agreed that the churches main duty is to serve, and wedding ceremony went on.
-No one ever could find out anymore about either Mr. and Ms. Cripps before or Mr. and Mrs. Cripps after the wedding.
-But every agreed it was unique story.
+It was agreed that the churches main duty is to serve, and the wedding ceremony went on.
+No one ever could find out anymore about either Mr. and Ms. Cripps before or after the wedding, but everyone agreed it was unique story.

 1959 The church was remolded adding a narthex, fellowship hall and kitchen.
 The building was also lowered several feet.